 In 1923 Millikan received the Nobel Prize in Physics.
 He had attracted to the Institute such men as Charles Galton Darwin, Paul Epstein, and Richard C. Tolman.
-In 1924 the Ph.D. degree was awarded to nine candidates.
+The first Ph.D. was awarded in 1920.
+In 1924, the degree was awarded to nine candidates.